ArkaneMoose/BuzzLock/README.md

 <H3> Code Description </H3>

-Our GUI is implemented with Windows Forms (.NET/C#) and designed in Microsoft Visual Studio.
-Mono is used to open the GUI on the Raspberry Pi.
-C# was used for the base functionality along with SQL for the backend database to store user data during runtime and across power cycles.
-Unosquare's soft PWM function was used to control the servo for opening and closing the lock.
-The automatic on-screen keyboard for editing text fields such as name, phone number, PIN, etc. is provided by calling xvkbd using shell calls directly from C#.
+Our GUI is implemented with Windows Forms (.NET/C#) and designed in Microsoft Visual Studio. <a href = "https://www.mono-project.com/"> Mono</a> is used to open the GUI on the Raspberry Pi.
+C# was used for the base functionality along with SQL for the backend database to store user data during runtime and across power cycles. <a href = "https://unosquare.github.io/raspberryio/">Unosquare's</a> soft PWM function was used to control the servo for opening and closing the lock.
+The automatic on-screen keyboard for editing text fields such as name, phone number, PIN, etc. is provided by calling <a href="http://t-sato.in.coocan.jp/xvkbd/">xvkbd</a> using shell calls directly from C#.

 <H5> State Diagram </H5>